 A meta-analysis of

 Chronic bronchitis is a prolonged inflammation of the airways that causes mucus buildup, a cough, and other symptoms.

 The researchers suggest a daily dose of 600 milligrams (mg) of NAC for people without airway obstruction, and up to 1,200 mg where there is an obstruction.

 Probiotics do not directly relieve a cough, but they may boost the immune system by balancing the bacteria in the gut.

-A superior immune system can help to fight off infections or allergens that may be causing the cough.
+A healthy immune system can help to fight off infections that may be causing the cough.

 Supplements containing Lactobacillus and other probiotics are available at health stores and drug stores.

 Some foods are also naturally rich in probiotics, including: